Short Answer: You will need 2 Marine Deep Cycle Batteries that are isolated OR 2 SuperSting™ AC/DC Power Supplies.

 Boost Mode using 2 batteries:

-Marine deep cycle batteries with ~50-100Ah capacity will work best.
+If using batteries, marine deep cycle batteries with ~50-100Ah capacity will work best.
 A second battery can connect to the boost connection to allow the full 200W maximum output.
 Boost mode is used anytime contact resistance is below ~1800 ohms.

 Note: Charging these batteries requires a deep cycle type charger with at least 6A output.
-Using a lower cost trickle charger (<2A output) will result in incomplete overnight charges and low battery after 1 or 2 days in the field.
+Using a lower-cost trickle charger (<2A output) will result in incomplete overnight charges and low battery after 1 or 2 days in the field.

 Boost Mode using 2 AGI SuperSting™ AC/DC Power Supplies: